-- Development of music reading skills, basic music theory, musicianship and ear training as well as learn and perform music from a variety of genres. - Students begin performing traditional music and technique including scales, arpeggios and chords. - Evaluations based on individual performances on the keyboard and music concepts. - Access to a Keyboard Lab will be provided to every student.
+- Development of music reading skills, basic music theory, musicianship and ear training as well as to learn and to perform music from a variety of genres. - Students begin performing traditional music and technique including scales, arpeggios and chords. - Evaluations based on individual performances on the keyboard and music concepts. - Access to a Keyboard Lab will be provided to every student.